PabloFPita/pkm-cnn-classifier/README.md

 streamlit run app.py
 ```

-To **train different models**, modify the training.ipynb notebook and execute it.
+To **train different models**, modify the transfer-learning-training.ipynb notebook and execute it.
 Make sure to have a Weights and Biases account to log the experiments and add the **API key** to a .env file.

+## The model
+The weights of the best model are saved in the **models** folder.
+The best current model is a ResNet152 model with a final fully connected layer with 143 output units (one for each Pokemon).
+The model is trained with a learning rate of 0.0001 and a batch size of 32.
+The model is trained for 10 epochs.

+**Note**:
+This weights are used in the Streamlit web application to predict the Pokemon's name.
+But, as of now, it is not versioned on git due to its size.